 Test Results and Ratings

 |Displaying 1 - 5 of 9||≪ Previous | View All | Next ≫|

 This category evolves fast.
 A pedometer can be a device that just counts steps or one that has all the capabilities of the fitness tracker.
 To help you find the option for your budget and activity, we added in a new award winner, the Fitbit Zip and passed on top honors to the Jawbone Up which would have also won Best Buy.

 Jawbone Up Move

-The Jawbone UP Move is a pedometer in the neo-classic definition of the term.
+The Jawbone UP Move is a pedometer in the relative definition of the term.
 It counts steps and distance, monitors sleep, and syncs that information with a smartphone app for organization and monitoring.
-It does all this at less than half the price of our Editors' Choice product, with arguably a better battery situation.
+It does all this at a fraction of the price of the Bellabeat.
 The main drawback of the UP Move is that it does not allow the user to view data on the device itself.
 The only way to see your actual step count or distance is to sync to your phone, open the app, and look at your screen.
-In a world increasingly reliant on frequent and lengthy screen time, it is nice when one has the option to not consult your phone at any moment.
-Our highest scoring product has fairly comprehensive data viewable on the device itself, while the Jawbone cuts this out to hit a lower price point.
-If phone reliance is fine with you, the Jawbone Up Move is a good way to save some bucks and would have won Best Buy had it not taken Editors' Choice.
+If phone reliance is okay with you, the Jawbone Up Move is an excellent way to save some bucks and would have won Best Buy had it not taken Editors' Choice.

 Comprehensive data collection